 There’s also the swelling of the face and eyes, diarrhea, and vomiting.

 Even worse is how it can wreck our sleep.

 All those symptoms can make you miserable at night too because it’s harder to fall asleep AND stay asleep.
-You’re more also likely to snore and more at risk for sleep disorders such as obstructive sleep disorder.
+You’re more also likely to snore and more at risk for sleep disorders such as sleep apnea.

 And we all need our sleep.

 After a night of poor sleep, your brain doesn’t work as well as it should, you have a harder time learning, and don’t cope as well.

 Over the long-term, poor sleep can increase your risk for high blood pressure, heart disease, obesity, anxiety, depression, and dementia.